jokob-sk/NetAlertX/front/plugins/README.md

 ## ⚠ Disclaimer

 Highly experimental feature.
 Follow the below very carefully and check example plugin(s).
-Plugin UI is not my priority right now, happy to approve PRs if you are interested in extending/improvintg the UI experience (e.g. making the tables sortable/filterable).
+Plugin UI is not my priority right now, happy to approve PRs if you are interested in extending/improvintg the UI experience.
+Example improvements for the taking:

+* Making the tables sortable/filterable
+* Using the same approach to display table  data as in the Devices section (solves above)
+* Adding form controls supported to display the data (Currently supported ones are listed in the section "UI settings in database_column_definitions" below)
+* ...

 ## ❗ Known issues: